-Generally, you only want to take a signal from the momentum indicator when it is in line with the dominant trend and if the momentum is going in the opposite direction of the trend it’s recommended to not make a trade.
-There are several indicators used to measure momentum like the Moving Average Convergence Divergence (MACD), Relative Strength Index (RSI), Stochastic and many more.
+Generally, you only want to take a signal from the momentum indicator when it is in line with the dominant trend.
+If the momentum is going in the opposite direction of the trend it’s recommended to not make a trade.
+There are several indicators used to measure momentum.
+These are the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), Stochastic and more.

 The Relative Strength Index

-The overbought and oversold strategy is not that reliable because the market can stay within those conditions for a longer period of time before to fully reversing.
-Because the momentum precedes price we can treat the momentum readings the same way as the price action.
+The overbought and oversold strategy is not that reliable because the market can stay like this for a long time before reversing.
+Because the momentum precedes price, we can treat the momentum readings the same way as price action.
 When we see breaks in the trendlines for the momentum indicator, they often occur before the breaks in the price action.

-In summary, the momentum RSI indicator is a very simple indicator in design and to understand.
-It’s a leading indicator because it is one of the few leading indicators out there which are as unique and powerful.
-Because you can treat it like price action, it’s very easy to translate the information from the momentum indicator to the price action.
+In summary, the momentum RSI indicator is a very simple indicator to understand.
+It’s a leading indicator because it is one of the few leading indicators out there which are as unique in this simplicity and very powerful.
+Because you can treat it like price action, it’s very easy to translate the information from the momentum indicator into the price action.
 The RSI oscillator is good for determining reversal points and thus when to enter or exit a trade.